Francisco-Morao/Ssoft/lab3/Pickles_in_a_seri(al)ous_race.md

 # Challenge `Pickles in a seri(al)ous race` writeup

-- Vulnerability: What type of vulnerability is being exploited -The vulnerability being exploited here is Insecure Deserialization (Pickle RCE)
+- Vulnerability: What type of vulnerability is being exploited
+  - The vulnerability being exploited here is Insecure Deserialization (Pickle RCE)
 - Where: Where is the vulnerability present
   - The vulnerability is the unsafe deserialization of attacker-controlled input using **pickle.loads()** when reading a Classy note.
 This allows remote code execution (RCE).
 - Impact: What results of exploiting this vulnerability